UncleTeslim/Zindi-Africa-Loan-Default-Prediction/README.md

 This will:

-1. Load the trained model from logistic_regression_model.pkl.
+1. Load the trained model from model.pkl.

 2. Preprocess the test data.